The program might be ending, but this opens the door to something new.

 These final two modules help us look beyond the “program’s end” to imagining a “long walk together”:

-• What if this is just the beginning of a larger resurrection movement?
+What if this is just the beginning of a larger resurrection movement?

 WHAT IF THIS IS JUST THE BEGINNING OF OUR RELATIONSHIP?

-Essentially, this is your neighbor—hopefully, a friend.
+Essentially, this is your neighbor.
+Hopefully, a friend.

-Your active relationship may be different than what you expected or hoped for, depending on how your released friend is doing in the re-entry journey.
-Here are some common situations:
+Your relationship may be different than what you expected or hoped for, depending on how your released friend is doing in their reentry journey.

 IF THEY’RE DOING WELL: